chungers/infrakit/docs/content/deploy.md

     $ ssh -NL localhost:2374:/var/run/docker.sock docker@<ssh-host-name> &
     $ docker -H localhost:2374 info

+If you don't want to pass `-H` when using the tunnel, you can set the `DOCKER_HOST` environment variable to point to the localhost tunnel opening.

 ## Running apps

 You can now start creating containers and services.